Multipartite entanglement and quantum error identification in $D$-dimensional cluster states

 We proceed to apply this protocol on (i) a noisy simulator that mimics the hardware noise, and (ii) a real quantum computer.

 Real quantum computers, and noisy simulators that mimic their behaviour, experience both relaxation errors, which change gradually $\ket{1}$ to $\ket{0}$, and dephasing errors, which change gradually $\ket{+}$ to $\ket{-}$ and vice versa.
 These processes correspond to $X/Y$ and $Z$ errors, respectively, and their characteristic times are commonly denoted by $T_1$ and $T_2$.
 In superconducting circuits, $T_1$ and $T_2$ are generically of the order of $10-100\mu$sec and satisfy $T_2< T_1$.
-We first consider a noisy simulator with physical parameters derived from the IBM quantum computer {\it ibmq\_manila} \cite{Qiskit}.
+We first consider a noisy simulator with physical parameters derived from the IBM quantum computer {\it ibmq\_manila} \cite{Qiskit}, see Appendix~\ref{app:q_params}.

 Fig.~\ref{noise_error}(a) shows the probability of finding an $X$, $Y$, or $Z$ error in the middle qubit, as a function of the delay time (each point refers to the average over 100,000 shots).
 We find that the slope, i.e. rate of $X$ and $Y$ errors is smaller than the slope of $Z$ errors, in agreement with the expected relation $T_2 < T_1$.